apache/logging-log4cxx/src/site/markdown/configuration-samples.md

  limitations under the License.
 -->

+[TOC]

 The following snippets show various ways of configuring Log4cxx.

-[TOC]

-# Default Behaviour {#default-initialization}
+# Default Initialization Behaviour {#default-initialization}

 The Log4cxx library does not make any assumptions about its environment.
 In particular, when initially created the root [Logger](@ref log4cxx.Logger) has no appender.